DiligentGraphics/DiligentSamples/Tutorials/Tutorial22_HybridRendering/readme.md

 `ModelMat` and `NormalMat` are local-to-world transformations for object positions and normals. `MaterialId` indicates the object material.
 `FirstIndex` and `FirstVertex` specify the position of the first index and first vertex in the index and vertex buffers correspondingly.
-`MeshId` is currently unused, but may inidicate e.g. an index in the vertex buffer array.
+`MeshId` is currently unused, but may indicate e.g. an index in the vertex buffer array.

 For ray tracing, each mesh needs a bottom-level acceleration structure (BLAS).
 Note that in some cases, it may better to merge all static meshes into a single BLAS, which may improve ray tracing performance and speed up top-level AS construction.